 The best video strategies work because they’ve been placed on the right media platforms that will maximize audience reach and interest.
 There are a number of distribution channels you can use, but we highlighted the most popular placements for your video campaign.

 Different social networks appeal to different audiences, so some will be more important to you than others.
+Social media management tools like Hootsuite allows schedule posting from a single platform.
+RecurPost is among the free Hootsuite alternatives.
 TikTok is ideal for targeting zoomers, while you should use LinkedIn for business content, and Instagram for fashion or cultural marketing for example.
 Also, bear in mind, some sites are more popular than others in different geographical areas.

 Any serious video marketing campaign will need to be placed on YouTube, as the Google-owned platform’s monetization power is considerable.
 According to the SEMrush report, YouTube has 7.57 billion users per month (stats from June 2022).
 Such a huge number of viewers allows marketers to be sure that they will reach their target audience on YouTube, even if it’s quite limited.
 There are also platforms like Vimeo and Dailymotion that can be used and while they have fewer ads than YouTube they do have some and are worth considering.